KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 Sunflowers mockup using [Morgue File photo](http://www.morguefile.com/archive/display/662765)
 ![](web-hosting-options/catching-everest-sunflowers-theme-desktop-mockup-white.jpg)

 Final verdict: The United Methodist Web Hosting templates that I liked the best were three very popular and similar looking WordPress templates called [Twenty Eleven](https://wordpress.org/themes/twentyeleven), [Twenty Twelve](https://wordpress.org/themes/twentytwelve), and [Catching Everest](https://wordpress.org/themes/catch-everest).
-Notably, nearby New Jerusalem Church is already using one of these templates (the [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme, see [Lightning Demos](lightning_demos.md)).
+Notably, nearby New Jerusalem Church is already using one of these templates (the [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme).
 Because of this, I decided to forgo the United Methodist Web Hosting in order to have something unique to Pretty Prairie United Methodist Church.

 ## Ezekiel